Is My Wife on Dating Apps? Here's How to Check

 The worst part of suspicion is the in-between state — not knowing.
 Your brain will try to resolve the ambiguity by imagining worst-case scenarios.
 This is a normal psychological response, not evidence.

 Commit to a timeline.
-Give yourself a defined period — one week, two weeks — to conduct your research using the methods above.
+Give yourself a defined period — one week, two weeks — to conduct your research using reverse image search, email lookups, and dedicated profile search tools.
 At the end of that period, make a decision based on what you found, not what you imagined.

 Maintain Your Routine